LukasManinger/lqg_mirror/docs/index.rst

-.. lqg documentation master file, created by sphinx-quickstart on Thu Jun 30 15:06:27 2022.
+..
+LQG documentation master file, created by sphinx-quickstart on Wed Oct  4 15:44:55 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to lqg's documentation!
+Welcome to LQG's documentation!
 ===============================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   modules

 Indices and tables
 ==================